gina-alaska/viirs-snow-metrics/README.md

 #### Example Usage
 `python preprocess.py h11v02`

-### `watermask.py`
+### `compute_masks.py`
-Run this script with a `tile_id` argument to create a water mask from the preproccesed data.
-The water mask will include grid cells classified as ocean and as lake or other inland water.
-This script will create three GeoTIFFs: an ocean mask, a lake / inland water mask, and a combined mask of all grid cells classified as water.
+Run this script with a `tile_id` argument to create masks from the preproccesed data.
+This includes water masks with grid cells classified as ocean and as lake or other inland water.
+Currently the script will create three GeoTIFFs: an ocean mask, a lake / inland water mask, and a combined mask of all grid cells classified as water.
 Masks will be written to disk as GeoTIFFs to the `$SCRATCH_DIR/$SNOW_YEAR/masks` directory.
 Execution time is less than 5 minutes per tile.
+Additional masks may include no data values and areas classified as glaciers or perennial snowfields.
 #### Example Usage
+`python compute_masks.py h11v02`

+### `compute_snow_metrics.py`
+Run this script with a `tile_id` argument to compute snow metrics from the preproccesed data.
+Outputs will be single-band GeoTIFFs (one per metric per tile) written to the `$SCRATCH_DIR/$SNOW_YEAR/single_metric_geotiffs` directory.
+The metrics currently computed include:
+1. First Snow Day (FSD) of the full snow season (FSS).
+Also called FSS start day.
+2. Last Snow Day (LSD) of the FSS.
+Also called FSS end day.
+3. FSS Range: the length (duration) of the full snow season.

+#### Example Usage
-`python watermask.py h11v02`
+`python compute_snow_metrics.py h11v02`

+## Other Modules
+### `shared_utils.py`
+This module contains convenience and utility functions that are used across multiple other scripts and modules.
+At the moment these mostly are functions for file input and output.